 - Cool and Serve – Stir in additional sweetener to taste, then leave the cranberry sauce to cool.
 See below for easy serving suggestions.

 If your cranberry sauce still tastes a bit bitter or too tart after it’s cooked, you can add more sweetener to taste.
+If you’re looking to use less sugar, start with ½ cup of your desired sweetener and add more to taste at the end.

-Ways to Serve Cranberry Sauce
+Serve Cranberry Sauce With

 - Stuffing – it pairs great with Thanksgiving stuffing.